 To set your website goals effectively, make sure you stick to the S.M.A.R.T rule:

-- Specific: They should be clear, well defined and unambiguous
+- Specific: Your goals should be clear, well defined and unambiguous

-- Attainable: They should be acceptable and not impossible to achieve
+- Attainable: Your goals should not be impossible to achieve

-- Realistic: They should be reasonable and relevant
+- Realistic: Your goals should be reasonable and relevant

 While it may be easy to set website goals, sometimes it can be quite difficult to accomplish them.

-However, here are a few tips that will help you stay on track with your objectives and realize them successfully:
+However, here are a few tips that will help you stay on track with your objectives and realize your goals successfully:

 - Don’t focus on too many goals at a time: A goal takes time, effort and a strong strategy to accomplish.
 And trying to complete several objectives at once, you may end up failing to achieve any of them.

-- Make research: Before you start focusing on your website goals, you should make it clear who you are targeting, where your audience is located and even spy on your competition to see what strategies work for them.
+- Do your research: Before you start focusing on your website goals, you should make it clear who you are targeting, where your audience is located and even spy on your competition to see what strategies work for them.

 - Set a strategy: To execute your goals successfully, you should craft a plan beforehand.
 Make sure you gather the facts to see where your business is standing now.
 Analyze the info and find a better opportunity to achieve your website goals.